bvonboyen/bvonboyen.github.io/_posts/2025-10-15-sport-and-reinsurance.md

 Industry-wide insured losses from a defined catastrophe event exceeding a pre-agreed threshold (ILW-type)?

-What does this mean for my project?
-It could venture horizontally, into different sports.
+I am considering branching off into different sports, as well.

 ---